suurjaak/Skyperious/README.md

 In database comparison, you can scan one database for messages not found in the other, and merge all detected messages to the other database.
 Or you can read and copy specific chats and contacts.

-Skyperious can also merge chat history exported from Skype into an existing `main.db` database, via
-Compare and merge -> Select a Skype chat history export archive from your computer.
+You can also merge chat history archives exported from Skype, via Compare and merge -> Select a Skype chat history export archive from your computer.
-Skype export is available in Skype client under Settings -> Messaging -> Export chat history from Skype 7.x; and in Skype web interface under My account -> Export files and chat history.

 Skyperious offers a number of options from the [command line](https://suurjaak.github.io/Skyperious/help.html#commandline):